 Evaluation of Career Colleges

-The Edge Foundation in partnership with Commercial Education Trust has commissioned the Institute of Education, UCL to conduct an independent, holistic and thorough evaluation of the Career Colleges in England.
+The Edge Foundation in partnership with Commercial Education Trust commissioned the Institute of Education, UCL to conduct an independent, holistic and thorough evaluation of the Career Colleges in England.
 Career Colleges aim to increase the range and choice of vocational education opportunities for 14-19 year olds.
 The concept of Career Colleges was launched in October 2013.
 The concept is designed to be a flexible and alternative education for young people, through employer-designed education, with pathways into work.
-The evaluation is on-going and will be completed by Summer 2019.
+You can read the evaluation here.

 Evaluation of the University Technical Colleges (UTCs)